Short answer: no, the PDT Rule doesn’t apply in Canada — at least, not if you’re trading through a Canadian broker.

-You should read the article because it demystifies the complexities of the PDT rule for Canadian traders, providing clarity on cross-border trading regulations.
+You should read the article to learn what the PDT rule means for Canadian traders, among other cross-border trading regulations.

 I’ll answer the following questions: